-Editor’s note: It is FFS identifiers are used in addition to the identifiers specified in 5.9.3.1 for Layer-2 UE-to-Network Relay use case.
+Editor’s note: Any identifiers that are used in addition to the identifiers specified in 5.9.3.1 for Layer-2 UE-to-Network Relay requires cooperation with RAN2.

-Editor’s note: It is FFS with what information the RSC is associated for Layer-2 UE-to-Network Relay use case.
+The following parameters are used in addition to the parameters specified in 5.9.3.1, for both Model A and Model B, to assist the UE-to-Network Relay (re)selection:

+- Serving PLMN ID of the UE-to-Network Relay.